 More Than Brides Alliance partners in Mali, Niger, Malawi, and India, are developing and evaluating programs to delay and prevent child marriage.

-The Population Council is evaluating the MTBA’s programs in India, Malawi, Mali, and Niger, which aim to:
+The Population Council is evaluating the MTBA’s programs in India, Malawi, Mali, and Niger.
+These programs aim to:

-- Empower at-risk and already married adolescents with life skills
+- Empower at-risk and already married adolescent girls with life skills

-- Increase comprehensive sexuality education and access to sexual and reproductive health and rights for young people
+- Increase comprehensive sexuality education and access to youth-friendly sexual and reproductive health services

-- Challenge and change social norms, including harmful customs, traditions, norms, and practices
+- Challenge and change the social norms that sustain harmful practices

 - Influence legal and policy frameworks to curb child marriage

-- Examine other factors that may influence early marriage in particular settings (e.g., migration in West Africa)
+Examine factors [GS1] that may have an influence on early marriages in particular settings (e.g., migration in West Africa)